 No. 23 Colorado holds off No. 24 USC 72-70 in Pac-12 semis

+Wright showed off his toughness by returning and the Buffaloes their grit by pulling out a last-second win.

+One more victory and they'll be Pac-12 Tournament champions for the first time in nine years.

-LAS VEGAS (AP) — D'Shawn Schwartz scored on a rebound slam with 3.3 seconds left, McKinley Wright IV shook off an elbow to the head to score 24 points and No. 23 Colorado held off No. 24 Southern California 72-70 in the Pac-12 Tournament semifinals Friday night.
+D'Shawn Schwartz scored on a rebound slam with 3.3 seconds left, Wright shook off an elbow to the head to score 24 points and No. 23 Colorado held off No. 24 Southern California 72-70 in the Pac-12 Tournament semifinals Friday night.

+''The big thing with our team is we don't panic,'' Colorado coach Tad Boyle said. ''This team just has a resiliency, a fight that's fun to be around.''

+Evan Mobley kept USC (22-7) in it in the first half and dominated at both ends, finishing with 29 points, nine rebounds and five blocked shots.

-No. 2 seed USC (22-7) trailed by 10 with 4 1/2 minutes left, but tied it after Evan Mobley hit a 3-pointer and Tahj Eaddy scored on a three-point play with 35 seconds left.
+The 7-foot freshman also helped the Trojans rally from a 10-point deficit with 4 1/2 minutes left.
+He hit a 3-pointer then Tahj Eaddy scored on a 3-point play with 35 seconds left to tie the game.

 On Colorado's final possession, Wright had a 3-pointer rim out and Schwartz sneaked along the baseline to slam the ball down.
-The Trojans couldn't get off a final shot after Wright deflected a pass in Colorado's end.
+Wright sealed it with a steal, deflecting a pass intended for Eaddy to prevent the Trojans from getting off a final shot.

+''McKinley Wright pushed (Eaddy) right in the back and they didn't call it,'' USC coach Andy Enfield said. ''And that was the game.''

 The third-seeded Buffaloes (22-7) shot 12 of 24 from 3-point range to reach the Pac-12 Tournament title game for the first time since winning it in 2012.
 Colorado moves on to play No. 5 seed Oregon State on Saturday.